Clinical Psychology Placements

 Clinical Psychology trainees are usually on placement on Mondays, Tuesdays and Wednesdays, with academic days being Thursdays and Fridays.
 Practice learning is coordinated with the academic programme into three year-long stages of training.

-In the second year, trainees' placements are organised in services for children, young people and families, and for people with disabilities (including learning disabilities and other long term disabilities that impact significantly on people's lives and well-being), usually taking the form of two six-month placements.
+In the second year, trainees' placements are organised in services for children, young people and families, and for people with disabilities (learning disabilities and other long term disabilities that impact significantly on people's lives and well-being), usually taking the form of two six-month placements.
 Teaching covers these client groups and also focuses on systemic approaches to working with service users, their families and carers, multidisciplinary and inter-agency teams.
-Two PPRs, one derived from each placement, are required as assessed submissions.
+Two Professional Practice Reports, PPRs, one about a piece of psychological work with children and their families, and the other about work with people with disabilities, are required as assessed submissions.

 In the third year, trainees move on to placements in older people's services and to do a supplementary placement designed primarily to meet any outstanding training needs or consolidation of competencies, but also as far as possible, to meet particular interests.

 Supplementary placements may be with any client group.
 For instance, they can include placements with looked after children, specialist paediatric services, forensic or neuropsychology services, or involve more advanced training in a particular therapeutic modality.
 Third year placements may be organised as either two discrete placements or be woven together concurrently across the year.
-Once again, the focus of placements is mirrored in the academic syllabus.
-One PPR, from either a supplementary or older people's placement is submitted during the final year.
+Once again, the focus of placements is mirrored in the academic syllabus, including organisational and leadership competencies.
+Placements may be complemented by the special options (e.g. systemic practice with children, neuropsychology) that trainees select in their third year.
+One PPR, from either a supplementary or older people's placement is submitted during the final year, along with a Supplementary Report, which provides an analytic account of a psychologist’s role in the organisational and policy context of the other placement.
+The Supplementary Report is due to be replaced by a Community Engagement Project Report in the near future.

 A full and detailed description of all aspects of placements, including assessment and supporting documentation, is given in the Practice Learning Handbook.